 - A feeling of pins and needles

-You will be asked about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The doctor will look for areas that are painful.
+It will focus on areas of pain.
 The doctor may diagnose you based on your symptoms and whether you have trigger points.

 |Muscles of the Back|

 |Copyright © Nucleus Medical Media, Inc.|

 The goal of treatment is to ease pain.
 Choices are:

 - Supportive care, such as rest and cold compresses

 - Physical therapy to ease tension in trigger points

 - Dry needling or acupuncture to loosen a trigger point

 - Massage therapy